 Accommodation costs in Lithuania

 Rental prices have been on the increase in Lithuania, especially in the big cities.
 However, compared to other EU-member countries, rent prices in Lithuania are relatively low, and you can find a nice place to live at an affordable price.
 Rental prices depend on the city you choose to live in, the size and the condition of the flat and other minor factors, such as the type of heating and agreement duration.

 For example, if you want to rent an apartment in one of the three largest cities (Vilnius, Kaunas, Klaipėda), you should expect to pay around 350-450€ per month for a 1- or 2-bedroom flat, while a studio can be 200-400€ per month.
 In most cases, your landlord will require you to provide a security deposit, which is usually the same amount as your monthly rent and will be paid back to you once your contract has ended.

-Living in a shared flat is very common among young people in Lithuania and a good way to save money from utility bills and to make new friends.
+Living in a shared flat is very common among young people in Lithuania and a good way to save money on utility bills and to make new friends.